Improving Adoptability Program:

-- Weekly Volunteer Orientation - Every Saturday at noon.
-No need to make a reservation, just be here by 12:00 PM ready to learn how to safely interact with the animals at Pets Alive!
+- Volunteer Orientation - First and Third Saturday of every month at noon.
+No need to make a reservation, just be here at Pets Alive, 363 Derby Road, Middletown, NY by 12:00 PM ready to learn how to safely interact with the animals at Pets Alive!
 Come help the animals transition from being rescued to being adopted and make some new friends at the same time.
 Check out our volunteer page for more information and to fill out our volunteer opportunity form.

 - Improving Adoptability - Every Saturday at 11am